I had a thought when I was three

 Since then I’ve been dreaming I was me.

-So let’s explore this subtle action; this living of reality that’s seemingly re-born out of the “non-dual” realization that we are “not two” but One.
+So lets explore this subtle activity; this living of reality that’s re-born out of the realization that we are “not two” but One.

-Now let’s fast forward about thirty years.
-Posing the question “what is the action of nonduality?” to my Self here and now, I find this: almost all that I thought I was has fallen away.
-That’s what the action of nonduality produces – the complete renovation of life-as-we-knew-it, starting from the removal of a self- center and moving on out into an almost totally renewed relationship with life and the living of it.
+Now let’s fast forward.
+Posing the question “what is nonduality?” to my Self here and now, I find this: almost all that I thought I was has fallen away.
+And that is what the action of nonduality is.

-Coastal fog STOP Ship on rocks STOP must abandon hope STOP
+Coast not clear STOP Ship on rocks STOP nothing I can do STOP must abandon all hope STOP urgent please help STOP send instructions: STOP

 Please don’t complicate it with the mind and its egoic seeking.
 And if and when you do – STOP!